The Rosenkrantz Family Crest

 The URL reflects what we believe to be the original spelling of the family name.
 Rosenkrans likewise reflects the spelling used by our original ancestor in America, Harmon Hendrick Rosenkrans.

-You are visitor to this site.
 We hope you find your visit useful and informative.

 I am not a genealogical researcher.
 Please do not ask me to do your research for you.
 Allen's book was published in 1900 and there is little information available here beyond this.
 If you have questions, I recommend that look for a genealogy course in your area before starting to do any research.
 Our local historical society here in Frederick, Maryland, presented a very good one a few years ago.
 I suggest that you contact your own local historical society about this.
 If they don't offer such a course, perhaps they may know where there is one.
 There are a lot of ins and outs to genealogical research, and a good course will acquaint you with sources of information and get you started right.
 If you can trace your ancestry back to someone in Allen's book, there are hyperlinks in the book on this site that will allow you to trace your line all the way back to Harmon Hendrick Rosenkrans.